-By Birgit Klesper, Senior Vice President Group Corporate Responsibility / Human Resources.
+By Birgit Klesper, until December 2021 Senior Vice President Group Corporate Responsibility / Human Resources.

 Starting on November 6, Bonn will become a major center for efforts to protect the climate, and Deutsche Telekom will of course be part of the action.
 Not only because our company's headquarters is located in Bonn, but also – and especially – because we contribute very significantly to climate protection!
 As part of our efforts, we're working to highlight digitization's real potential for climate protection, potential that is still being underrated.